clojurebridge-nyc/syllabus-nyc-2017/README.md

 + Recursion
   + `loop` and `recur`
   + Recursive functions for both recursive and iterative processes
-  + Tail Call Optimization and the JVM (i.e. stack vs. register machines)
+  + Tail call optimization and the JVM (i.e. stack vs. register machines)
 + Bindings
   + `let` and `letfn`
   + Lexical scope